arifrazakh/edgesac-iov-drl/README.md

 ---

-## Suggested Reading Order
+## How to Read the Repository for the First Time

-If you are opening the repository for the first time, this order is a good way to understand it:
+A good reading order is:

 1. `README.md`
 2. `figs/system-model.png`